• Home

 1. Sex Discrimination Act (SDA) - the positive duty to prevent hostile workplaces

-What doctors can do.
-Report SDA issues early and in writing, and ask how your workplace meets the positive duty (risk assessments, controls, monitoring).
-For more information about SDA, refer to the article entitled 'Doctors behaving badly on notice' under topic 10 on the main menu.
+Report SDA issues early and in writing and ask how your workplace is meeting its positive duty (risk assessments, controls, monitoring).
+For more information, refer to the article entitled “Doctors behaving badly on notice” under Topic 10.

 2. Workplace Gender Equality - targets for large employers

-Potential employer penalties.
 Providing false or misleading data can attract prosecution.

-What doctors can do.
-Use Workplace Gender Equality Agency (WGEA) obligations to push for transparent pay audits by specialty and level, published promotion criteria, and properly resourced parental/carer supports.
+Use Workplace Gender Equality Agency (WGEA) obligations to advocate for transparent pay audits by specialty and level, published promotion criteria, and properly resourced parental and carer supports.

 3. Racial Discrimination Act (RDA) and the National Anti-Racism Framework

-Potential employer penalties.
 Civil remedies - compensation, injunctions and orders - via the Federal Court following Australian Human Rights Commission processes.

-What doctors can do.
-Document racialised incidents and ask how workplaces are measuring and addressing racial inequity.
-For more information about racism, refer to 'A clarion call to action against racism in medicine' under topic 10.
+Document racialised incidents and ask how your workplace measures and addresses racial inequity.
+For more information, see the article entitled “A clarion call to action against racism in medicine” under Topic 10.

 4. Whistle blower protections (Corporations Act) - retaliation is illegal

-What it means in hospitals.
 Company-structured health entities must provide confidential reporting channels independent of the subject of the complaint, protect identities, and prevent detriment.
-Retaliation - shifting rosters, denying training, hostile 'performance plans' - creates liability.
+Retaliation - such as roster changes, denial of training, or hostile “performance plans” - creates legal liability.

-What doctors can do.
-Ask for the hospital’s whistle blower policy.
-Use the recommended channels; keep timelines and copies of communications.
-If career detriment follows reporting, escalate quickly to the most senior levels of the organisation.
+Ask for your hospital’s whistle blower policy.
+Use designated channels and keep timelines and copies of communications.
+If career detriment follows reporting, escalate promptly to the most senior organisational level.

 6. Wage theft - criminal liability for intentional underpayment

-What doctors can do.
 Record actual hours and escalate unpaid overtime.
-Use collective data to highlight systemic shortfalls.
-For more information, refer to 'Senior doctors must act on junior doctor wage theft' under topic 10.
+Use collective data to expose systemic shortfalls.
+For more information, see the article entitled “Senior doctors must act on junior doctor wage theft” under Topic 10.

 7. WHS - industrial manslaughter and Category 1 offences

-Why it matters.
 WHS compliance is no longer a bureaucratic checklist.
 It saves lives.

-What doctors can do.
-Treat psychosocial hazards as notifiable WHS issues.
-Report early and specifically (who/what/where/frequency/impact).
-Keep copies of incident reports and responses.
-Doctors are uniquely placed to identify occupational risks early before they escalate into tragedy.
-Our responsibility does not end with clinical interventions for work-related stress, burnout, depression, post-traumatic stress disorder, or suicidality in colleagues.
-It extends to advocacy for safe workplaces and early intervention.
-In particular, senior doctors must model respectful, inclusive, professional behaviours and accountability.
-WHS and cultural safety training must become an essential part of medical curricula.
+Treat psychosocial hazards as well as physical hazards as notifiable WHS risks.
+Report early and specifically (who, what, where, frequency, impact).
+Retain incident reports and responses.
+Doctors are uniquely positioned to identify occupational risks before they escalate.
+Our responsibility extends beyond treating harm to advocating for safe systems.
+Senior doctors must model respectful behaviour and accountability.
+WHS and cultural safety education must become core medical training.

 8. The Model Code of Practice - managing psychosocial hazards at work

-What changed.
 This Code explains how employers must manage psychosocial risks.
 Relevant hazards include:

 B. Low job control (little say over rosters, rotation choice, clinical duties)